Thermocouple Types For Measuring Different Temperature Ranges

 So, how does the thermocouple really works?
 As mentioned before, the thermocouple works by taking advantage of the different thermoelectric properties in different conductors.
 To really understand how this works, you first need to know a little more about the thermoelectric properties of these conductors.

-The thermoelectric properties is better known as the thermoelectric effect.
+The thermoelectric properties are better known as the thermoelectric effect.
 This is the connection between a change in temperature over a conductor and the change in voltage.
 When you apply different temperatures to each end of a conductor a temperature gradient along the conductor is created.
 Where a temperature gradient is there will also be a voltage gradient.

 The Seebeck Effect: Thermal Gradients And Voltage Gradients In Conductors